lydiatliu/delayedimpact/README.md

 This repository is **under construction! :D**

 ## Todos:
+- Make gs visualization for other gs constraint results
+- Try AUC(?) and gradient boosted trees from scikit learn to compare to agarwal's reduction alg paper
 - Figure out what was the best/chosen gs predictor from the graph
-- Read the parameters and defaults and record them for EG and GS
-- Ask Natalia if I should have the randomint gen go from 0-99 or 1-100?, I think the former...
-- For results, use constraint diff instead of conf matrices for ease of understanding. maybe make an excel sheet?
-- Check it is accuracy the code is tryna get at and if its possible to change that??
-- Make gs visualization for other gs constraint results, maybe make a function for this?
-- Use getmetrics dict throughout for keeping track of fairness results (delete my print fairness metrics thing in dt notebook)
+- Use getmetrics dict throughout for keeping track of fairness results (delete my print fairness metrics thing in dt notebook/change the metrics we get)
-- Update other notebooks with these changes
+- Update other notebooks with the above ^^ changes
 - Make notebooks for the different models that show graphs of the GS models with constraint by accuracy, so you can see the different model results
-- Calculate sample weights and get results, [tips](http://www.surveystar.com/startips/weighting.pdf), [sample weight design effects](https://www.nlsinfo.org/content/cohorts/nlsy97/using-and-understanding-the-data/sample-weights-design-effects/page/0/0/#intro)
-- Try AUC(?) and gradient boosted trees from scikit learn to compare to agarwal's reduction alg paper
 - Try SVM with fewer data points, see what its limit is with size of data? maybe leave 10k run going for a while? don't forget to save results
-- Compare classifiers like in this nb: https://github.com/fairlearn/fairlearn/blob/main/notebooks/Mitigating%20Disparities%20in%20Ranking%20from%20Binary%20Data.ipynb for EG
 - Add more fairness constraints to the backend
-- Clean up notebook import statements
-- Try to figure out bounded group loss metric, need a loss parameter.
-Definition: 'asks that the prediction error restricted to any protected group remain below some pre-determined level' from https://arxiv.org/abs/1905.12843

 ## Notes:
 - Grid search code: https://github.com/fairlearn/fairlearn/blob/main/fairlearn/reductions/_grid_search/grid_search.py